openrelayxyz/log-flume/README.md

+## About

-## About Our mission is to make ETH nodes operationally manageable.
-Flume, the
-#log indexing service makes getting log data, simple and fast.
-It gives people
-#access to same core functionality of proprietary services while running your
+Our mission is to make ETH nodes operationally manageable.
+Flume, the log indexing service, makes getting log data simple and fast.
+It gives people access to same core functionality of proprietary services while running your own nodes.
-#own nodes.

 ## MVP